Kyagara/rt/README.md

 The player uses a custom [hls.js](https://github.com/video-dev/hls.js/) loader that communicates with the backend to modify the streams m3u8 manifests, this is what allows for ad blocking as the backend can detect ads and switch to a backup stream until ads are over, this was inspired on [TwitchAdSolutions](https://github.com/pixeltris/TwitchAdSolutions) method of switching streams.

-The backend uses a PersistedQuery for the feed and a custom query to the Twitch API to retrieve user data and stream playback.
+The backend uses queries from the Twitch API to retrieve user data and stream playback.

 ## TODO

 - Update screenshots.
 - Add information about the content somewhere in the watch page.
-- Maybe cache users/emotes/feeds in the AppState, also maybe return them when possible in the same request instead of emitting an update event.
-- More logging and better errors.
 - Maybe make a custom player layout using tailwind.
 - YouTube:
   - Maybe move from youtube embed to using RustyPipe's botguard and retrieve video URLs using it.